dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/drawingitem.md

 **Return Value**

-Returns a value of boolean indicates whether a specific note exists with the given name.
+A value of boolean indicates whether a specific note exists with the given name.

 ## updateNote